 Payment and Reservation Policy

 Full and complete payment is required at the time of booking, to secure a stargazing tour.
 The fastest way to secure a booking reservation is via online payment.
 Acceptable forms of payment include VISA, MasterCard, American Express and Discover.
 Google Pay and Apple Pay are also accepted.
 In light of the COVID-19 pandemic, we will not actually charge your card until the tour departs.

 Additionally, if you have a company credit, or a gift certificate, this may also be used as acceptable payment.
 These forms of payment can be applied during online reservation check-out.
 Alternatively, you can contact us via email with details of your credit or gift certificate.

 Tour prices as advertised online do NOT include GST (unless explicitly stated).

-Once payment has been received (or alternative arrangements have been confirmed), you will receive a confirmation email describing the tour you are reserved for.
+Once you have submitted your credit card information (or alternative arrangements have been confirmed), you will receive a confirmation email describing the tour you are reserved for.
 Please review our Cancellation Policy (directly below this), so that your expectations concerning refunds, cancellations and changes to tour times are consistent with Dark Sky Guide policies.

 Dark Sky Guides is committed to providing all of our tour participants with an exceptional tour accompanied by exceptional service.
 When a tour participant wishes to cancel or reschedule their tour without giving enough notice, they prevent other potential participants from enjoying the tour.

 In light of the COVID-19 Pandemic, our tour prices and gift certificates are now refundable.

 As the health and safety of our guides and our guests is of the utmost importance, we understand that unexpected health concerns can arise suddenly.
 As such, cancellation requests will be accepted up to 12 hours prior to your scheduled tour.
 For all cancellation requests, we can issue a full company credit for the value of the original purchase (if your card has already been charged).
 Otherwise, we will simply cancel your reservation and NOT charge your card.
 This credit can be used on any future tour (subject to availability) at any point in the future.